thompsonNFT/twu_sample/README.md

-# twu_sample
+# TWU_sample

-'This Ways Up' Abstract Art Collection - 100 1/1 Original Nfts using Artistic Redaction
+'This Ways Up' Abstract Art Collection - 100 1/1 Original Nfts

+Taking from Thompson’s original process ‘artistic redaction’ — the systematic and colorful deletion of an emotional feeling with the use of art.